 Improve your driving record

-Practicing save driving habits and avoiding moving violations can help you qualify for lower National General insurance rates long-term.
+Practicing safe driving habits and avoiding moving violations can help you qualify for lower National General insurance rates long-term.
 You may also be able to attend traffic school in order to remove a violation or points from your record, depending on your state.
-National General even offers a discount to drivers who take an approved defensive driving course.
-However, this discount is only available to drivers who live in certain states.

 Build and improve your credit